Green Star Products Releases COVID-19 Efficacy Data | MarketScreener

-SALT LAKE CITY, UT, May 21, 2021 (GLOBE NEWSWIRE) -- Green Star Products, Inc.’s (US OTC: GSPI) new president, Kristy Hunt, today released the successful Viro Spectrum Shield (VSS) efficacy data concerning the COVID-19 virus.
+Salt Lake City, Utah--(Newsfile Corp. - May 25, 2021) - Green Star Products, Inc.'s (OTC Pink: GSPI) new president, Kristy Hunt, today released the successful Viro Spectrum Shield (VSS) efficacy data concerning the COVID-19 virus.
 More importantly, President Hunt has decided to release, for the first time, the credentials of the Federally Accredited Laboratory that completed the testing program because of the dire situation in India, the Philippines, and some countries in South America, including Brazil.

 President Hunt has initiated a humanitarian program to deliver thousands of bottles of Viro Spectrum Shield (VSS) to help people in these affected countries at no cost to them.
 In order to move forward with her program and fast track the delivery of Viro Spectrum Shield, through humanitarian channels, it is now necessary to establish the credentials of the testing facility and provide their results.